mlabecki/portfolio_analytics/README.md

 > Second envelope overlay color map: magenta<BR>
 > Interactive: yes<BR>

-### 7. Moving Average Oscillator Plot With Signal Overlay
+### 7. Moving Average Oscillator With Signal Overlay
 If the behaviour of any two price or moving average curves happens to catch your special attention, you can plot their difference in a similar way the moving average convergence divergence (MACD) is constructed (see 11. below).
 This type of difference is typically referred to as a price oscillator.
 You can then add a custom-defined signal line that is a moving average of that oscillator - again, similar to the MACD 9-day SMA signal.
 In this example, the oscillator is constructed as a difference between the 20-day Simple (SMA) and Exponential (EMA) Moving Averages, with an arbitrary signal of a 10-day SMA added.
 Likewise, you could also use this type of plot to compare an EMA against a Weighted Moving Average (WMA) with an EMA signal; or to compare two moving averages of different window sizes; or to compare Open and Close prices, similar to a traditional candlestick plot - just to name a few possibilities.
 > ![](img/07_SMA20-EMA20_Close_Oscillator_Light.png)